Ex Deo: Romulus (2009)

 Ex Deo's debut album Romulus was released in Europe and North America in June 2009, on Nuclear Blast.
 The album was recorded with producer and Kataklysm guitarist Jean-François Dagenais, featuring guest appearances by Karl Sanders (Nile), Obsidian C. (Keep of Kalessin) and Nergal (Behemoth).
-It was generally well-received.
+It was generally well received.
 The band toured in support of it, playing Hellfest in France, FortaRock Festival in Holland, Paganfest in Germany and a group concert in New York.

-In December 14, 2010, the band parted with Nuclear Blast and signed a new record deal with Napalm Records.
+On December 14, 2010, the band parted with Nuclear Blast and signed a new record deal with Napalm Records.

 Caligvla (2012–2014)

 Ex Deo's second album Caligvla, was released on August 31, 2012, Caligula's 2000th anniversary.
-The album features guest appearances by Seth Siro (Spiros Antoniou) (Septicflesh), Mariangela Demurtas (Tristania), Stefano Fiori (Graveworm) and Francesco Artusato (All Shall Perish) and was well-received by critics.
+The album features guest appearances by Seth Siro (Spiros Antoniou) (Septicflesh), Mariangela Demurtas (Tristania), Stefano Fiori (Graveworm) and Francesco Artusato (All Shall Perish) and was well received by critics.

 In June 2012, the band released the video for the song I, Caligvla (featuring Maurizio's girlfriend and Colombian model Suzzy), and went on tour with Septicflesh, which Iacono was then managing.
 In addition to numerous North American dates, they played Bloodstock Open Air 2013, and were the special guests at the Cardiff show of the "At the Gate of Sethu 2013 European Tour Part II" in September 2013.

 Caligvla was nominated for Metal/Hard Music Album of the Year at the Juno Awards of 2013.